Car Insurance Endorsements: Add-Ons That Modify Your Policy Coverage

 Mid-Term vs. At Renewal

 Endorsements added mid-term typically result in a pro-rated premium adjustment — meaning you only pay for the portion of the policy term remaining.
 When your policy renews, the endorsement automatically carries forward unless you choose to remove it.
+Similarly, if you remove an endorsement mid-term, you may receive a pro-rated refund for the unused portion of coverage.

 The Process of Adding an Endorsement